Is Mgahinga Gorilla Park in Uganda SAFE to Visit?

 One other notable change has a porter to assist you on the trek.
 Porters are not allowed to reduce the number of people visiting the gorillas.
 Exceptions to the rule are trekkers with a disability.
 For further reading, we suggest the COVID-19 Protocol page and the porter page.

 Our Take as a Gorilla Tour Operator: Is it SAFE to visit Mount Gahinga Gorilla Park?

 We Think and know from personal experience that the safest place to be in Uganda is on a Safari.

 We would further add that the Park is one of the safest parks in all of East Africa, and that is based on a decade-plus experience bringing Trekkers to the park without one incident.

 President Museveni has been leading the country since 1986.
 One of the most important things he has done was to create a stable, secure, safe state for both Ugandans and Visitors from afar.

-Safety and Security, take a step back and put into Perspective.
-Many African countries have been safer for tourists including Uganda.
-One cannot say that for the US where mass shootings have become more frequent, or Europe with its sporadic militant religious attacks.
 Safe Safaris are the norm and not the exception.
-If you are concerned about Safety and security, we ask you to look at some of the other Security pages that we have.
+If you are concerned about safety and security, we ask you to look at some of the other Security pages.